- If I have epilepsy will I still be able to learn?

-Find out more about what to do if you are not happy with your care at school.
+Find out more about what to do if you are not happy with your care at school

 School exams can be really stressful.
 And stress can make having a seizure more likely.
 So make sure you look after yourself as well as you can during this time.
 Find ways to relax, get regular meals and regular sleep.
-All this will reduce your risk of having a seizure.
+All this will help to reduce your risk of having a seizure.

-Making choices about further study and a career
+What do I need to consider when making choices about further study and a career

 There are loads of things to think about when you’re considering further or higher education.
 Before you decide what you want to do when you leave school, it will be useful for you to have some information about work and epilepsy.